 Several days later, Chef Nomi returned the liquidated funds to the pool and apologized to users.
 The locked funds were then moved as planned, with Bankman-Fried overseeing the process.

 SushiSwap’s core function is to mirror a traditional exchange by facilitating the buying and selling of different crypto assets between users.

 Rather than being supported by one central entity, tokens traded on SushiSwap are maintained by smart contracts, and users lock crypto on the protocol that can then be accessed by traders.

 Of note, those who trade against locked assets pay a fee that is then distributed to all liquidity providers proportionally, based on their contribution to the pool.

-Liquidity providers contribute to SushiSwap pools by connecting their Ethereum wallet to the SushiSwap farming software and locking two assets into a smart contract.
+Liquidity providers contribute to SushiSwap pools by connecting their Ethereum wallet to the SushiSwap farming protocol and locking two assets into a smart contract.
 For example, SushiSwap’s USDT/ETH liquidity pool consists of equal values of USDT and ETH deposits.

 Buyers can then swap tokens within the pool based on the protocol’s rules.
 Smart contracts running SushiSwap take the amount of tokens from the buyer and send an equivalent amount of tokens back, keeping the total pool price constant.

 In exchange for maintaining liquidity in these pools, providers are then rewarded with protocol fees, along with a portion of the 100 newly minted SUSHI daily.